Ev3ryTh1ngN1c3/Weather-Dashboard/README.md

 The solution for this challenge is a 5 Day Weather Forecast link to an external site and retrieve weather data for varies cities.
 I learned about API keys.
-This project was collaborated with my tutors, Omaran Bazna, Juno Ngufen & Mateo Wallace.
+This project was collaborated with my tutors, Omaran Bazna, Juno Ngufen & Mateo Wallace.stle